milezoom/personal-site/content/posts/develop-env-in-container.md

 ---
-title: Develop ENV in Container
+title: "Develop Env in Container"
-date: 2022-07-03 15:05:40
+date: 2022-07-03T15:05:40+07:00
-tags:
+draft: false
 ---

 Docker is very helpful when you need specific development environtment.
-Also if you don’t want your OS become “dirty” because too many package installed.
+Also if you don't want your OS become "dirty" because too many package installed.
 For my case, I use docker container to isolate environment to develop golang application.
 Then I use vscode remote to do coding inside the container.
 Here how I setup my golang dev env.

 ## Dockerfile
 To create container containing golang, I use base image minideb from bitnami, that based on debian.